 U-M Student Peer Advisors

-Alison Climes is a junior majoring in Spanish and International Studies with a focus on Global Health and Environment.
-She began her freshman year as a participant in the International Center's Michigan International Internship & Service Program (MIISP) program.
+Alison Climes is a senior majoring in Spanish and International Studies with a focus on Global Health and Environment.
+She began her freshman year as a participant in the International Center's Michigan International Internship & Service Program (MIISP).
 This led her to her first international experience as a college student.
-The summer after her freshman year, she traveled to Nicaragua with a group of University of Michigan students through a program called Atraves.
-There she worked in a school and health clinic, where she helped teach English as well as assist the doctors and nurse in the clinic.
-This past summer she interned at the United Nations High Commissioner for Refugees in Madrid, Spain.
+The summer after her freshman year, she traveled to Managua, Nicaragua with a group of University of Michigan students through a program called Atraves.
+There she worked in a school, where she helped teach English, as well as a health clinic.
+She has since completed an internship with the United Nations High Commissioner for Refugees in Madrid, Spain, and has traveled to Accra and Kumasi,Ghana with a group of engineers to work on a design project in the field of maternal health.
 Throughout these travels she has had the opportunity to explore Costa Rica, Germany, Portugal, England, Ireland, and many parts of Spain.
 She is excited to help other students find wonderful international experiences!

 Michelle Gonzalez is a graduate student at the Ford School of Public Policy.
 She has spent an extensive amount of time in Latin America.
 While in undergrad, Michelle spent a semester in Buenos Aires, Argentina where she studied Argentine political history.
 Michelle also lived in Honduras as a Municipal Development Peace Corps volunteer.
 She worked with the local Municipal Women‘s office to help strengthen community-based organizations and worked to promote HIV/AIDS education at the local High school.

-Aubrey Sitler is a dual master's student in the School of Social Work and the Ford School of Public Policy.
-She is studying Interpersonal Practice in Mental Health as a Global Activities Scholar, as well as international social and human rights policy.
+Aubrey Sitler is a dual master's student in the Ford School of Public Policy and the School of Social Work.
+Her focus in social work is Interpersonal Practice in Mental Health, and as a Global Activities Scholar she spent last summer completing a social work field placement in the public mental health system in Melbourne, Australia.
 As an undergraduate at Wake Forest University, she majored in English and Spanish and studied for a summer at the University of Oxford and for a semester at the University of Salamanca in Salamanca, Spain.
 She has since returned to Oxford three times to serve as the graduate resident adviser for the same program.
-More recently, she spent six months teaching English to middle school students in Vicuña McKenna, Argentina and traveling through South America.
-She also spent time volunteering with the Missionaries of Charity in Kolkata, India, an experience that spurred her on to pursue a career in international social work and public policy with a focus on mental health, disability, and human rights policy in a global setting.
+After finishing her undergraduate degree, she spent six months teaching English to middle school students in Vicuña McKenna, Argentina and traveling through South America.
+She also spent time volunteering with the Missionaries of Charity in Kolkata, India, an experience that spurred her on to pursue a career in international social work and public policy with a focus on mental health, disability, gender inequality, and human rights policy in a global setting.